arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/usb-data-logging/content.md

 ![Installing the Opta™ core in the Arduino IDE](assets/arduino-ide-1.png)

-You can start compiling and uploading Arduino sketches to an Opta™ device using the Arduino IDE.
+You can start now compiling and uploading Arduino sketches to an Opta™ device using the Arduino IDE.

 ### Installing the Required Libraries